 (b) does not require the board to re-determine the remuneration of the person who, immediately before that day, holds office as the chief executive officer.

 [Section 8AA inserted: No. 46 of 2016 s.
-36.]
+36; No. 13 of 2023 s.
+301.]

 8AB.
 Remuneration of chief executive officer while Corporation is a Government entity